elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

  * static methods.

 Block code in *i-bem.js* is commonly known as **declaration**, to point out used in BEM terminology declarative programming style.
-In accordance with the declarative style the block behavior is programmed as the following statements _set of conditions — block reaction_.
+In accordance with the declarative style the block behaviour is programmed as the following statements _set of conditions — block reaction_.

 ## Declaration syntax ##